foldda/charian/README.md

 ```
 A client object implements this interface to indicate itself can be converted to and from an Rda object, which in turn can be converted to and from an RDA-encoded string.

-an object can be These two methods, if implemented by a class, tell a client how the class can be serialized to and deserialized from an Rda object.
-In data-packing terms, the ToRda() method is where to "pack" data items into a Rda container; and the FromRda() method is where to "unpack" data items from a Rda container (and to consume the retrieved data items).
+## How does it work

-The examples in the following section demonstrate how the Rda class and the IRda interface are used in storing and transporting data in UDT.
+Imagine you're moving house and have lots of household items to be moved to the new place, you would first package these items rinto boxes before the courier company come and pick them up, and once the boxes are delivered to the new place, you would upack the boxes and retrive the items and place them to their designated places.

-## How does it work?
+Data exchange using Charian is very similar to moving house, in which case a data-sending client would 1) construct an Rda container object, 2) use the Setter methods to “pack” its data items that require transfer into the container, and then 3) use the ToString method to convert the container to an RDA string.
+At this point, a "courier process" takes over for transporting the string "data container", which can be saving the string to a file or to a database table, or sending the string to a network destination via a suitable network protocol.
+A data-receiving client, upon having received the RDA string, would 4) use the Parse method to convert the string back to an Rda container, then 5) use the Getter methods to "unpack" and consume the data items stored in the container.
+Storing and transporting arbitrary multiple data items through an encoded string is demonstrated in Example #1 below.

-Data exchange using the Rda class typically would be in this sequence: the sender would 1) construct an Rda container object, 2) use the Setter methods to “pack” its data items that require transfer into the container, and 3) use the ToString method to convert the container to an RDA string which will be sent to the receiver.
-When the receiver has received the RDA string, it would 4) use the Parse method to convert the string back to an Rda container, then 5) use the Getter methods to "unpack" and consume the data items stored in the container.
+For object serialization, a class would implement the IRda interface, where in the ToRda method it would specify the data-packing logic that "packs the essential properties of the class inside an Rda container" which can be turned into a string; and in the FromRda method it'd specify the logic of unpacking a received Rda container, and restores the class' properties from the received values.
+Implementation of object serialization is demonstrated in Example #2 and Example #3 below.

 # Getting Started
 ## Setup
 ## Example #1 - Transporting primitive data items in an RDA string
 ## Example #2 - Serializing a simple composite data object
 ## Example #3 - Serializing a complex object with nested classes
-## More ideas
+## Other example uses
-# License, Etc.
+# License, etc.
 # Postface: The Big Picture

 Independent programs, such as a browser-hosted app and a Web server, or an IoT device and a control console, often need to communicate with each other in a collaborative distributed solution.
 Because these programs are often developed by different parties and executed on separated computer environments, exchanging data between them is normally complicated and requires extra effort.